York County EMA COVID vaccine clinic ready with doses for very young

-ALFRED — York County Emergency Management Agency was expected to be able to begin administering COVID vaccines doses to children as young as 6 months old as soon as Tuesday, June 21, following approval of the vaccines by the U.S. Centers for Disease Control and Prevention on Saturday, June 17.
+ALFRED — York County Emergency Management Agency was to begin administering COVID vaccines doses to children as young as 6 months old on Tuesday, June 21, following approval of the vaccines by the U.S. Centers for Disease Control and Prevention on Saturday, June 17.

-The YCEMA offers vaccines at their facility at the Center for Shopping in Sanford, 1364 Main St. (Route 109) 1 to 6 p.m. on Tuesdays and Thursdays and 10 a.m. to 3 p.m. on Saturdays.
+The YCEMA offers vaccines at their facility at the Center for Shopping in Sanford, 1364 Main St. (Route 109) 1 to 6 p.m. on Tuesdays and Thursdays and 10 a.m. to 3:30 p.m. on Saturdays.
+The center is staffed by vaccinators, clinicians, first responders, and staff from municipalities across York County.

-“We will be ready starting Tuesday (June 21)” to vaccinate the very younr, said YCEMA Director Art Cleaves in an email late last week.
+“We will be ready starting Tuesday (June 21),” to vaccinate the very young, said YCEMA Director Art Cleaves.
+“This age group has been the only one not yet able to receive the vaccine.
+We are excited to now say that day is here.
+The York County Vaccination Center is committed to doing its part to putting this pandemic behind us.”

+“Our staff has worked to set up the center to be comfortable for children and their families,” said York County EMA Deputy Director Megan Arsenault.
+“We have prizes, kid-friendly TV, coloring stations, a nursing area for mothers, and can accommodate siblings or families getting vaccinated together—anything we can do to make this experience as pleasant as possible.”

 U.S. CDC Director Rochelle P. Walensky on Saturday endorsed the Advisory Committee on Immunization Practices’ recommendation that all children 6 months through 5 years of age should receive a COVID-19 vaccine.
-This expands eligibility for vaccination to nearly 20 million additional children and means that all Americans ages 6 months and older are now eligible for vaccination.
 According to the U.S. CDC, children can be given the Pfizer-BioNTech or Moderna vaccine.
 All children, including those who have already had COVID-19, should get vaccinated, the CDC said in a news release.

 In an earlier interview, Cleaves said at some point he believes second boosters of the COVID vaccine, currently available for those 50 and older and those who are immunocompromised, will be made available to all.